r4dat/coursera_data_clean/README.md

     tst = read_data("train")
 ```

 Additionally we read in two additional "helper" files.
 One allows us to look up activity labels.
 E.g. does the integer 1 mean Walking or Running?
 The second file contains a description of what each column in the x-sets mean.
-Because right now we just have numbers, and if you were to look at the dataframe they'd be labled V1, V2 etc.
+Because right now we just have numbers, and if you were to look at the dataframe they'd be labeled V1, V2 etc.

 ```{r}
 ##### READ IN ACTIVITY LABELS, FEATURES (x col names)